NadirBcn/Fragrance-recommender/README.md

 ## Web Scrapping
 Tweaked the URL Scrapper github repo (above) to get the URL of each fragrance product from https://www.sephora.com/shop/fragrance.
 Then from each URL, I extracted the product ID and store it in a csv file.
-Finally I used the csv file to go through each of the products and scrappe the relevent features.
+Finally I used the csv file to go through each of the products, and Sephora API to scrappe the relevent features.
 With each perfume, I got the following :
 * product_id
 * Brand
 * Name